End-to-end Neural Network Based Quadcopter control: Methodology

 \subsection{Energy optimal control problem}

 Given a state space $X$ and set of admissible controls $U$, the goal is to find a control trajectory $\mb{u} : [0,T] \to U$ that steers the system from an initial state $\mathbf{x}_0$ to some target state $S \subset X$ in time $T$ while minimizing some cost function.
-The energy optimal control problem can be formulated as
+The energy optimal control problem considered in this paper is formulated as

 Similar to \cite{DBLP:journals/corr/abs-1912-07067} the control problem is transformed into a Nonlinear Programming (NLP) problem using Hermite Simpson transcription.
 The trajectories $\mb{x}(t), \mb{u}(t)$ are discretized into $N+1$ points with a time step $\Delta t = T/N$ such that $\mb{x}_k = \mb{x}(k \Delta t)$ and $\mb{u}_k = \mb{u}(k \Delta t)$ Using the AMPL \cite{fourer1990modeling} modeling language with the SNOPT NLP solver \cite{gill2005snopt}, the optimal (discretized) trajectory $\mb{x}^*_0 \ldots \mb{x}_N^*$ and $\mb{u}^*_0 \ldots \mb{u}_N^*$ can be computed.\\